 You should triage PATCHS requests immediately, and initially reply to patients ASAP (ideally within 1 hour).
 PATCHS requests are like phone calls - they're just a different way for patients to contact you.
 When a patient calls your practice using the phone, you try to answer it as soon as possible.
 This should be the same with PATCHS requests.

-This does not mean you have to resolve their whole request straight away, just that the request should be triaged and initially responded to.
+This does not mean you have to resolve their whole request straight away, just that the request should be triaged and initially responded to, just so the patient knows you've got their request and you're dealing with it.
+If you don't do this, the patient may ring the practice or submit another request to chase up what's happening.
 For example, this could be a holding message from a receptionist:

 - 'Thank you for contacting us, a GP will respond this afternoon'